RodAcevedoF/xml-react-ts/README.md

-# 🧾 Persona Manager App
+# 🧾 Contacts Manager App

 A simple React application that allows users to manage a list of people and export the data as an XML file.
 Built with TypeScript, Tailwind CSS, and localStorage for data persistence.